MuertoGB/MacEfiToolkit/README.md

 This application is in active development, it is currently unfinished.
 >🛠 Current Status: Working on finishing the editor.

-Mac EFI Toolkit, or 'mefit' is a firmware repair and information gathering tool designed to aid technicians in repair of a Mac EFIROM firmware (BIOS), which consists of the following features:-
+Mac EFI Toolkit, or 'mefit' is a firmware repair and information gathering tool designed to aid technicians in repair of a Mac EFIROM firmware (BIOS).

 <img width="550" src="files/images/met.png" alt="MET">
 <img width="550" src="files/images/met_alt.png" alt="MET_ALT">